Tim Bourke is an Australian bridge author, player,

 As a player, he has won nine Australian national titles.

-He has a degree in mathematics.
-He lives with his wife Margaret, an Australian international player, in Canberra, Australia.
+He has a degree in mathematics and he lives in Canberra,

 He has had published over 50 reports on Australian and Zone 7 Teams Championships Finals.